 Investing in the right equipment is an important consideration:

-- A widescreen monitor of at least 23 inches provides much more than just a larger picture; it permits spreading out webinar functions into convenient locations on the screen.
+- A widescreen monitor of at least 23 inches provides much more than just a larger picture; it permits spreading out webinar functions into convenient screen locations.

 - Wireless USB headsets make it possible to move around comfortably while listening or speaking during sessions.
 This reduces stress and allows freedom to stretch, stand up, and find things that may be needed during the lecture.